 Regular ear care is one of the most overlooked areas of cat health.
-Many people are actually afraid to clean their cat's ears because they are afraid of "hurting" their cat in the process.
-The result is that many cats come into our clinic with severe infections or mite infestations that could have been treated quickly and easily if caught earlier.
+Many people are hesitant to clean their cat's ears because they are concerned that they may hurt their cat in the process.
+The result is that many cats come into clinics with severe infections or mite infestations that might have been avoided with regular cleaning.

 Good routine ear care is very safe and consists of a weekly inspection and, if necessary, a cleaning.
 Some of the more common problems infecting cat ears include:

 - Ear mites

 - Fungal infections on the ear tips

 There are right ways and wrong ways to inspect and clean cats' ears.
 While most cats will learn to tolerate routine cleanings very well, here are a few tips that will help you get started.

 - First and foremost, make regular ear cleaning part of your routine.
 If you inspect and clean your cat's ears on a weekly basis from the time she is 8 weeks old, it will become a routine part of life and she won't fight you when you start handling her ears.

 - Make it a positive experience.
 This sounds simple but it's the step that most people forget.
 Use treats like Feline Greenies® or our Tuna Flakes during and after the cleaning to keep the experience positive.

 - Clean your cat’s ears when she is content and relaxed, and do not engage in any other stressful activity.
 Save nail trimming for another day.

 - Hold the tip of the ear between your thumb and forefinger and gently roll it up so you can visualize the inner part of the ear.
 If the cat tries to scoot away, try wrapping her in a bath towel.
 Not only will you protect yourself from possible scratches, in many cases it works to calm the cat, especially those cats who are anxious or fearful.